MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 ![getting ci build artifacts](/get/BlogPictures/cd-for-github-with-teamcity/nuget-artifact-from-ci.png)

-Here you can pick the artifacts we published in the 'Pack NuGet' step by ticking 'Publish created packages to build artifacts' checkbox.
+From the 'Depend on' box you can pick the artifacts we published in the 'Pack NuGet' step by ticking 'Publish created packages to build artifacts' checkbox.

 Well, that is it.
-You can now run your 'CD' build and see your build artifacts pushed to production:
+You can now run your CD build and see your build artifacts pushed to production:

 ![CD run build log](/get/BlogPictures/cd-for-github-with-teamcity/cd-run-build-log.png)